Women's National Basketball Association: Media coverage

-From 2010 to 2011, the regular-season broadcast drew 270,000 viewers a growth of 5 percent from 2010's numbers.
-As sponsorships continued to grow with deals from ESPN to air WNBA games on ESPN and ESPN 2.
-The league did experience some success on the digital forefront.
-It saw increases on its mobile page views by 26 percent along with a major increase in its social media space; Instagram grew by 51 percent this past year.

 WNBA League Pass

 In 2009, the WNBA announced the launch of WNBA LiveAccess, a feature on WNBA.com that provides fans with access to more than 200 live game webcasts throughout the WNBA season.
 All of the WNBA LiveAccess games are then archived for on-demand viewing.
 Most games (except broadcasts on ABC, ESPN or ESPN2, which are available on ESPN3) are available via this system.
 The first use of LiveAccess was the E League versus Chicago Sky preseason game.

 Before the 2011 season, LiveAccess was given an overhaul, and the system became more reliable and many new features were added.
 Before the 2012 season, it was announced that users of LiveAccess would have to pay a $4.99 subscription fee to use the service.
 In 2013, this was increased to $14.99.
 In 2014 the streaming service was renamed WNBA League Pass.

 WNBA League Pass is available as part of the WNBA App, the free mobile application available on the iPhone, iPad and Android devices and costs US$16.99 for the season.
-Games airing on ESPN, ESPN2 and CBS Sports Network, as well as other games taking place during the telecast windows of ESPN and ESPN2 games, are not available live on WNBA League Pass.
+Games airing on ESPN, ESPN2 as well as other games taking place during the telecast windows of ESPN and ESPN2 games, are not available live on WNBA League Pass.
 However, those games will be available on-demand shortly after the conclusion of their live broadcast.